Open source · MIT licensed

 Design critwith your coding agents

 CritKit is the design QA step in the agentic coding loop.
-Open your running app, walk it, and crit every flaw—spacing, a color, a label, an alignment.
-CritKit hands your coding agent a source-anchored to-do list it works top to bottom.
+Walk your running app, crit every flaw, and hand your coding agent a source-anchored to-do list it works top to bottom.

 - 02Hover the panel; elements highlight.
 Click one that's off.